-Welcome to our 2023 data breaches and cyber attacks page, where you can find an overview of the year’s security incidents.
+Welcome to our 2023 data breaches and cyber attacks page, where you can find an overview of the year’s top security incidents, as well as links to individual blogs about each month’s security news.

 IT Governance is dedicated to helping organisations tackle the threat of cyber crime and other information security weaknesses.
 We offer a variety of resources to help understand and mitigate threats, from training courses and consultancy services to free guides.